Trichogramma Wasps & Nematodes Newsletter

 Beneficial nematodes can be purchased in dry or wet formulations.
 They can be stored for short periods of time at 42°F in the refrigerator.
 Beneficial nematodes can be purchased and used to control armyworms, cabbage loopers, Colorado potato beetles, corn ear worms, rootworms, cutworms, grubs, and other soil pests.
 Read More on Nematodes

 If you have any questions on this newsletter or any other topic, tune in Sunday 8am -11am CST to the Dirt Doctor Radio Show.
 The phone number for the show is 1-866-444-3478.
-Listen on the internet or find a station in your area.
+Listen on the radio, use the Dirt Doctor app, or find a station in your area.

 P.S.
 A membership to the Organic Club of America is a great gift!